 • Detect and notify stakeholders of unanticipated events before they impact the business by using advanced technologies, including real-time sensor information and machine learning (ML) pattern recognition.

 As companies build comfort with automation, advanced IBP systems can be set to take action based on analysis without human intervention.
-Consider a chain of bakeries; a system plugged into a long-range weather forecast system might detect a tropical storm that could raise the price of vanilla and automatically order extra.
+Consider a chain of bakeries; a system monitoring weather forecasts might detect an approaching tropical storm that could affect vanilla supplies and automatically order additional inventory in advance.